chxtio/ocr_jekyll/temp/2025-07-22-software_setup.md

 docker build -t ocr-docker:humble .
 ```

-## Step 2: Install any ROS pacakges
+## Step 2: Install any ROS packages

 - As an example, we will install [differential_drive_robot](https://github.com/oc-robotics/differential_drive_robot) in `src`